 Full, properly managed stands of crested wheatgrass generally withstand encroachment by native grasses and forbs.
-When inter-seeded into native stands, crested wheatgrass commonly co-exists with native grasses, forbs, and shrubs.
-Some native shrubs, such as big sagebrush (Artemisia tridentata) and rabbitbrush (Chrysothamnus spp. and Ericameria spp.), often invade crested wheatgrass stands, especially if native seed sources are nearby.
+When interseeded into native stands, crested wheatgrass commonly co-exists with native grasses, forbs, and shrubs.
+Some native shrubs, such as big sagebrush (Artemisia tridentata) and rabbitbrush (Chrysothamnus spp. and Ericameria spp.) often invade crested wheatgrass stands, especially if native seed sources are nearby.

-Due to commonly being planted in monoculture (single species) stands in the past, some feel-crested wheatgrasses are not ecologically appropriate and contribute to a lack of biodiversity.
-If planting this species, it is important to consider a diverse species mix to benefit many species.
+Due to commonly being planted in monocultures (single species) stands in the past, some feel-crested wheatgrasses are not ecologically appropriate.
+It is important to consider the paragraph above and to plant multiple species mixes to avoid this perception.

-Seed production
+Seed Production